davnicwil/react-frontload/README.md

 #### Load data asynchronously into your React components.
 Works on both client and server render.

-> A bug which caused issues with multiple server renders happening in parallel was fixed in v1.0.5.

-> **Upgrade immediately to v1.0.5**!
-It has the same API as previous versions, so should just work with your existing code, however it requires that you are running node at version 8.0.0 or above.
-Node 8+ is now a hard requirement for using react-frontload - this decision was made because node 8+ has features that allow react-frontload to abstract certain internals away from the user and keep the API simple.
-I think this was probably the best compromise for the most users, since node 10 is now in LTS.
-If this creates problems for existing users, different APIs can be added that support older versions of node, but this won't be done unless people ask for it - please file an issue if you need this.
+> A bug which caused issues with multiple server renders happening in parallel was fixed in v1.0.5. **Everyone using this library should upgrade immediately**!
+It has the same API as previous versions, so will just work with your existing code, however it requires you have node version 8+.
+Since node 10 is now in LTS, I'm hoping this won't create any blockers for any existing users, but if so please raise an issue!

 Client render                   | Server render :------------------------------:|:-----------------------------: